-“Listen” by Kris Bryant is not the typical rock star and fan romance, and as Kris Bryant herself said, this is a story about anxiety and about the dreams of youngsters becoming musical prodigies, but somehow life wasn’t kind and they had to choose another path in life.
+“Listen” by Kris Bryant is not the typical rock star and fan romance, and as Kris Bryant herself said, this is a story about anxiety and about the dreams of youngsters becoming musical prodigies, but somehow life wasn’t kind to them and they had to choose another path in life.

-In fact, this is Jillian Crest’s story, a mastermind of the piano, a young genius of 11 years old who played the piano like no other child her age, who also happened to be an amazing composer of classical piano music.
+In fact, this is Jillian Crest’s story, a mastermind of the piano, a young genius of 11 years old, who played the piano like no other child her age, who also happened to be an amazing composer of classical piano music.
 Unfortunately, her parents pushed her to much towards perfection involving music, the way she looked and anything beyond her persona.
 And Jillian somehow drifted away from her true passion for music and how to play in such manner that her music would touch people and lift them up, because then she wanted to conquer the music, to take it to perfection.
-Of course, that didn’t last and after some years she broke out of the pressure of having concerts all over the world, due to anxiety issues and Jillian Crest never played the piano again.
+Of course, that didn’t last and after some years, she broke out of the pressure of having concerts all over the world, due to her anxiety issues and Jillian Crest never played the piano again.

-Even the change of name from Jillian Crest to Lilly Croft sounds like someone who would settle down, leaving everything behind and start anew.
+Even the change of her name from Jillian Crest to Lilly Croft sounds like someone who would settle down, leaving everything behind and start anew.

 She works from home very often, she doesn’t have friends and she avoids even her work colleagues, and more than anything she avoids music, because she feels safe inside her own constructed cell walls.

-One day, her boss asks her to work on a temporary project across Chicago and Lilly has to leave the comfort from home to be present daily in an office with colleagues.
-That’s a major change for introvert Lilly and her body’s answers are pretty high on emotion and she acts kind of weird with them not wanting to chit chat , not wanting to be disturbed while she works and, God forbids, she doesn’t want to go out with them playing pool and having drinks at some local pub.
+One day, her boss asks her to work on a temporary project across Chicago and Lilly has to leave the comfort of her home to be present daily in an office with colleagues.
+That’s a major change for an introvert Lilly and her body’s answers are pretty high on emotion and she acts kind of weird with them not wanting to chit chat , not wanting to be disturbed while she works and, God forbids, she doesn’t want to go out with them playing pool and having drinks at some local pub.